-As an intern in Bain, you will need to tackle real business problems; hence, knowing the fundamental concepts of consulting problem-solving is crucial.
-In the candidate-led case interview, particularly, make sure to master the use of hypotheses, issue trees, MECE principle – they are the backbone of this interview kind.
+As an intern at Bain, you will need to tackle real business problems; hence, knowing the fundamental concepts of consulting problem-solving is crucial.
+In the candidate-led case interview, particularly, make sure to master the use of hypotheses, issue trees, and MECE principle – they are the backbone of this interview kind.

 You should also familiarize yourself with some common frameworks.
 Be careful though, frameworks need a lot of customizations to fit with real cases, and to customize effectively you need the fundamental knowledge.
 In the beginning, it will be tempting to focus on the frameworks – if you make this common mistake, be prepared for some very unpleasant surprises in the interview.

 I’ve written an article on Case Interview Frameworks, with tips and techniques in case interviews, as well as some myth-busting on common misconceptions about frameworks.
 Make sure to spend some time reading it.